immersive-web/webvr-polyfill/README.md

 complementary filter which does sensor fusion.
 This device also implements pose prediction, which greatly improves head tracking performance.

-**Deprecated**: `GyroPositionSensorVRDevice` uses DeviceOrientationEvents to polyfill head-tracking on mobile devices.
+**Deprecated**: `OrientationPositionSensorVRDevice` uses DeviceOrientationEvents to polyfill head-tracking on mobile devices.

 **Experimental**: `WebcamPositionSensorVRDevice` uses your laptop's webcam in order to introduce translational degrees of freedom.